remidinishanth/distributed_systems/operating_system/virtual_memory.md

-virtual address space, which is the programmers logical view of process memory storage.
+Virtual address space, which is the programmers logical view of process memory storage.
 The actual physical layout is controlled by the process's page table.

 <img width="281" height="651" alt="image" src="https://github.com/user-attachments/assets/54f0b363-33da-47b6-9d99-1bbfbfb37839" />

+* We have the two regions of the address space that may grow (and shrink) while the program runs.
+* We place them like this because each wishes to be able to grow, and by putting them at opposite ends of the address space, we can allow such growth: they just have to grow in opposite directions.

 Virtual memory also allows the sharing of files and memory by multiple processes, with several benefits: